reiamenezes2004/pde4434_cw2_M00791121/README.md

 ---

 #### Future Improvement
-- Add OCR (Tesseract): Integrate text recognition for detecting numbers and letters dynamically.
+- Add OCR (Tesseract): Integrate text recognition to detect numbers and letters dynamically.
 - Use Deep Learning: Train a CNN on labeled UNO card images for more reliable and scalable classification.

 ---